pgxman/pgxman/README.md

 (9 rows)
 ```

-*Note*: `pgxman install` currently supports only Linux systems with the APT package manager.
-Support for more package managers is coming soon.

 ## Building a PostgreSQL extension

 As an example, here's how to build the [pgvector](https://github.com/pgvector/pgvector) extension with `pgxman`.